Sceptre-Cybersec/gosmbexec/README.md

 - doesn't support kerberos

 ## Credits:
 All credits go to https://github.com/Kevin-Robertson/Invoke-TheHash.
-I got pretty much all the code from there and used ChatGpt to translate it into golang.
+I got pretty much all the code from there and translated it into golang.
 I still had to do a lot of troubleshooting, but not nearly as much as if I implemented it from scratch.

 ## Example usage: